alabou/bcp-006-01/docs/NMOS With H.264.md

   - A Receiver declares the `parameter_sets_flow_mode` capability to indicate that it supports bitstreams using one and/or multiple active parameter sets.
 As each active parameter set is associated to a specific Flow, this capability indicates that a Receiver is capable of decoding an H.264 bitstream where the associated Flow changes dynamically.
 All the parameter sets comply with the `profile-level-id` parameter of the stream's associated SDP transport file.
 The parameter sets may be specified out-of-band using the `sprop-parameter-sets` attribute of an SDP transport file, in-band through the H.264 bitstream or in-and-out-of-band usign both mechanisms.
 See the "Parameter Sets" section for more details.

   - [ ] A Receiver declares the `parameter_sets_flow_mode` capability to indicate that it supports bitstreams using one and/or multiple active parameter sets.
 As each active parameter set is associated to a specific Flow, this capability indicates that a Receiver is capable of decoding an H.265 bitstream where the associated Flow changes dynamically.
-All the parameter sets comply with the `profileid`, `level-id` and `tier-flag` parameters of the stream's associated SDP transport file.
+All the parameter sets comply with the `profile-id`, `level-id` and `tier-flag` parameters of the stream's associated SDP transport file.
 The parameter sets may be specified out-of-band using the `sprop-vps`, `sprop-sps` and `sprop-pps` attributes of an SDP transport file, in-band through the H.265 bitstream or in-and-out-of-band usign both mechanisms.See the "Parameter Sets" section for more details.

   - A Receiver supporting the "dynamic" mode MUST also support the "static" mode.
 Such Receiver MUST have both "static" and "dynamic" values enumerated in the Receiver Capability in order to allow Senders operating in any parameter_sets_flow_mode.